Jimdo

-Jimdo is a German website-builder.
-The company is privately held and headquartered in Hamburg, Germany, with offices in Munich and Tokyo.
-Jimdo has two products, Creator and Dolphin, offering free and paid plans.
+Jimdo GmbH is a German website builder privately held and headquartered in Hamburg, Germany, with offices in Munich and Tokyo.
+The software is aimed at small and medium businesses, providing tools to create e-commerce websites, gather analytics and automate SEO.

-Jimdo Dolphin is an AI-powered website-builder designed for users with basic computer skills and automates most of the website building process.
-It uses artificial intelligence to get to know the user, their business, and their goals, then builds a website that is already fully personalized to meet their needs.

-Jimdo Creator is a drag-and-drop website builder and hosting service suitable for users with some coding skills.

 History

-Jimdo was founded in 2007 by Matthias Henze, Christian Springub, and Fridtjof Detzner.
+Jimdo was founded in 2007 by Matthias Henze, Christian Springub and Fridtjof Detzner.

 While they were still in high school, Springub and Detzner started their first internet agency, designing websites for small businesses in Cuxhaven, Germany.
 When Matthias Henze joined the company in 2004, the team decided to build their own content management system, which would go on to become Jimdo in 2007.

 In April 2009, after Yahoo! announced that GeoCities was closing, Jimdo announced that former GeoCities users were welcome on Jimdo.
 Jimdo started the "Lifeboat for GeoCities" promotion to help users transition to Jimdo.
 Jimdo offered a ten percent discount to users who moved from GeoCities and Google Page Creator to Jimdo.

 In 2010, Jimdo added a "store" service that allows Jimdo website owners to conduct electronic commerce services.
 Also in 2010, United Internet withdrew from the company's board.
 In February 2012, the 5 millionth Jimdo site went online and in November 2013, the 10 millionth.
 As of July 2019, over 25 million websites have been created with Jimdo.

-On June 8th 2015, Jimdo secured 25 million euros worth of investment from the American company, Spectrum Equity.
+On June 8, 2015, Jimdo secured 25 million euros worth of investment from the American company Spectrum Equity.
 With this investment, Spectrum Equity now holds a share of 26.7 percent of Jimdo GmbH although the company remains privately held.
 In October 2016, Jimdo laid off 25% of its staff in a bid to regain focus after founders recognized that the company was getting slower at product development.
 Co-founder, Henze, described the decision as Jimdo's "most difficult moment".

-In 2017, Jimdo launched its new artificially-intelligent website builder, Jimdo Dolphin.
-The new AI-powered product enables users with basic computer skills to build their own websites.
+In 2017, Jimdo launched its new artificially intelligent website builder, Jimdo Dolphin.
+The new AI-powered product enables users with basic computer skills to build their websites.

+Jimdo's revenue increased in 2019 to 46.7 million euros.
+The domestic share was 41.4%, while the foreign share was 58.6%.

 Corporate affairs

-The Jimdo head office is in Hamburg, Germany.
-It also has offices in Munich and Tokyo.
+The Jimdo head office is in Hamburg, Germany but Jimdo also has offices in Munich, Germany and Tokyo, Japan.
 As of 2019, Jimdo has an international team of 220 employees worldwide.

 Service

-Jimdo offers two different services; Creator is the company's original drag-and-drop website builder, and Dolphin is the company's new AI website builder.
+Jimdo offers two different services; Creator is the company's drag-and-drop website builder, and Dolphin is the company's new AI website builder.
 Both products offer free and premium subscription plans.
 As of 2019, there are seven languages available: English, German, French, Italian, Japanese, Dutch, and Spanish.
 The English-language service uses American English.
 To increase speed and performance for their worldwide user base, Jimdo maintains data centers in Germany and Japan.